zoetrope69/website/posts/products-for-trans-non-binary-young-people.md

 ## Disclaimer

-I am not transgender or non-binary.
-I'm a cisgender man.
-So I write this post based on research I've done and people I've talked to.
+I write this post based on research I've done and people I've talked to.

 If you see something wrong (or even a bit off), [please do reach out to me](mailto:zaccolley@fastmail.com) and I'll be happy to improve it.